ffcg/ffcg-labs/terraform/gcp/README.md

 1. Deploy Changes

-    When queried for a unique prefix, use the same prefix as above:
+    Run terraform.
+When queried for a unique prefix, use the same prefix as above.

     ```terminal
     terraform apply
     ```

     ```output
     var.prefix
-    The initials or similar of the student for the lab, e.g. ja for John Anderson.
+    The initials or similar of the student for the lab, e.g. jonasahnstedt for John Anderson.
 Will be used to prefix resources.

-    Enter a value: <your prefix here>
+    Enter a value: <YOUR-PREFIX>
     ```

     **Example:**